UOL-CS/gitruler-b-1/readme.md

 # GitRuler Section B

 This repository is section B of the [GitRuler exercises](https://github.com/UOL-CS/gitruler-exercises).
 If you do not already have a your own repository for these exercises [fork this repository](https://help.github.com/articles/fork-a-repo/).
-Clone this repository.

 In this exercise we will learn about tracking new files and creating commits with that contain selected changes.